znuny/manual/source/customerinterface/index.rst

 Customer User Navigation
 ************************

-The full navigation menu, as seen below, may vary form your system depending on configuration and add-ons.
+The full navigation menu, as seen below, may vary from your system depending on configuration and add-ons.
 Each add-on installed can bring new menu items with it.
 The functions are described in more detail in the following sections.

 Create Process Ticket
 Create Ticket